IIIF/api/source/registry/webannotation/index.md

 }
 ```

-It can be used in the Presentation API as demonstrated in the section on [Rotation][prezi-rot].
+It can be used in the Presentation API as demonstrated in the IIIF Cookbook recipe [...].

 ### 2.2.
 Point Selector
 {: #point-selector}